busycaesar/AI_900/docs/AI Overview/Introduction to Machine Learning.md

 	- Since the log values becomes negative, we have a negative sign in the formula to compensate.
 	- Further, we multiply the log value of the predicted class probability so that we can eliminate all the other class probability since their actual value will be 0.
 	- This is how, this loss formula helps us evaluate the networks.
+#### Step 5:
+1. Since the entire network is essentially one large nested function, differential calculus can be used to evaluate how the loss can be changed with respect to the change in weights $\frac{dL}{dw}$, resulting in optimizing the function.
+2. The specific optimization technique can vary, but usually involves a gradient descent approach in which each weight is increased or decrease to minimize the loss.
+#### Step 6:
+1. The changes to the weights are backpropagated to the layers in the network, replacing the previously used values.
+#### Step 7:
+1. This process is repeated over multiple iterations, known as epochs, until the loss is minimized and the model predicts acceptably accurately.

+> [!NOTE]
+> While its easier to think of each case in the training data being passed through the network one at a time, in reality the data is batched into matrices and processed using linear algebraic calculations.
+For this reason, neural network training is best performed on computers with graphical processing units (GPUs) that are optimized for vector and matrix manipulation.

+## Transformers